petergeoghegan/amcheck/README.md

 See "Using amcheck effectively" below for information about the kinds of real-world problems `amcheck` is intended to detect.

+### Project background

+`amcheck` is a contrib extension for PostgreSQL 10+.
+This externally maintained version of the extension, `amcheck_next`, exists to target earlier versions of PostgreSQL, and to provide extended verification functionality to older PostgreSQL versions.
+It is safe (though generally not useful) to install `amcheck_next` alongside `contrib/amcheck`.

 ### Invariants